Oshgnacknak/SMTL/README.md

 # SMTL

-This is a 'single page webapp' for the 'Stadtmeistersteilerliste' and the singup form written in python/flask.
+This is a 'single page webapp' for the 'Stadtmeisterschaft' players list and the singup form written in python/flask.

 ## How to Run